ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/data-analysis.md

 ## Project Goals

-This engineering effort invites you to extend your knowledge about the basics of data summarization to implement a program that can summarize a data set of real-world population records.
+This engineering effort invites you to extend your knowledge about the basics of data analysis to implement a program that can statistically analyze a data set of real-world population records.
 After you finish the `dataanalysis` program it will compute the summary statistics (e.g., mean, median, and standard deviation) of population data from from 1970 until 2019.
 As you enhance your [technical skills](/proactive-skills/introduction-proactive-skills/), you will continue to